BRWR Safeguarding Policy & Guidance

 Policy Statement

 BRWR are committed to taking concerns about the safety and welfare of individuals very seriously.
-We expect all Volunteers to share this commitment and work within the law.
+We expect all volunteers to share this commitment and work within the law.

 Policy:

-In all cases, any suspicion, allegation, incidents of abuse or actions taken, as above must be reported.
+In all cases, any suspicion, allegation, incidents of abuse or actions taken as above, must be reported.

 For the purposes of this policy the following definitions shall apply: